Local Agent Discovery for A2A

 LAD-A2A provides:

-- Zero-Configuration Discovery via mDNS/DNS-SD, well-known endpoints, or DHCP
+- Zero-Configuration Discovery via mDNS/DNS-SD (

 - Ecosystem Alignment that hands off to standard A2A once discovery completes